basis-robotics/basis-website/_posts/2024-09-02-determinism.md

 ## Demonstration

-Let's show how Basis can help with determinism.
+Let's show how basis can help with determinism.
+First we'll record some data from a live run.
+Then we'll run a `replay` test on that data and find issues with the testing process.
+Finally, we'll show `deterministic_replay` at work, fixing those issues.

 ### Recording some data

-Here's an example of a basis unit that wants to do some work.
-This unit will take in a single message, block for 100ms (doing fake "work") and then exit, allowing other callbacks to run.
+Here's an example of a basis Unit that wants to do some work.
+This Unit will take in a single message, block for 100ms (doing fake "work") and then exit, allowing other callbacks to run.

 ```yaml
 threading_model:
   single